ServiceStack/docs.servicestack.net/MyApp/_pages/ormlite/scalable-sqlite.md

 [Cloudflare D1](https://blog.cloudflare.com/introducing-d1/) and Fly.io's
 multi-region distributed [LiteFS](https://fly.io/docs/litefs/) solution.

-SQLite is highly-performant and can handle a large number of concurrent read operations and its write operations are roughly [35% Faster](https://www.sqlite.org/fasterthanfs.html) than writing to the Filesystem directly with very low latency that's often faster than other RDBMS's courtesy of its proximity to the running application.
+SQLite is a highly-performant DB that can handle a large number of concurrent read operations and [35% Faster](https://www.sqlite.org/fasterthanfs.html) filesystem performance for write operations with next to no latency that's often faster than other RDBMS's courtesy of its proximity to the running application which gives it unique advantages over traditional client/server RDBMS's where it's not susceptible to the
+[N+1 Queries problem](https://www.sqlite.org/np1queryprob.html) and is also able to execute your custom C# Logic inside SQL Queries using [Application SQL Functions](https://www.sqlite.org/appfunc.html).

+With [litestream.io](https://litestream.io) taking care of real-time replication to managed storage we just need to workaround SQLite's single concurrent writer to unlock the value, performance and unique features of SQLite in our Apps which we cover in this release with integrated support for Database Locks and Sync Commands.

 ## Single Concurrent Writer